 Hand Selection: The Most Important Decision

-The biggest mistake new players make is committing to a single hand too early.
+The biggest mistake new players make is failing to commit to a hand early.
 After the deal, look at your 13 tiles and identify which hands on the card are most realistic given what you already hold.

 - Count your matches — For each potential hand, count how many tiles you already have.
 A hand where you hold 7–8 out of 14 needed tiles is far more achievable than one where you hold only 3–4.